promotedai/ios-metrics-sdk/README.md

 ~~~

 ### MetricsLogger
-Logger batches log messages to avoid wasteful network traffic that would affect battery life.
+`MetricsLogger` batches log messages to avoid wasteful network traffic that would affect battery life.
 It also provides hooks into the app’s life cycle to ensure delivery of client logs.
-The interface to Logger is minimally intrusive to your app’s code.

 ### ImpressionLogger
 For `UICollectionViews` and other scroll views, we can track the appearance and disappearance of individual cells for fine-grained impression logging.
 We provide `ImpressionLogger`, a solution that hooks into most `UICollectionView`s and `UIViewController`s easily.